 CogEval is supported on iPads 5th generation or later with a screen size of 9.7" (24.6 cm) or greater. iPad minis are not supported.

-CogEval version 1.3 is compatible with iOS 13 or greater.
-CogEval version 1.2 is compatible with iOS 11 and 12.
+CogEval version 1.4 is compatible with iPadOS 14 and greater.
 Wi-Fi is required to use AirPrint functionality.

 Patient data and results are not saved or stored in CogEval.
 Results can be manually entered into a patient's health record, and/or printed to an Air-Print enabled printer.
 After navigating away from the results screen, the results are erased and cannot be viewed again.

 CogEval supports calculation of two different adjusted z-scores, one based on a normative study from the United States and one based on a normative study from Japan.
 Adjusted Z-Scores are based on the raw PST score, the demographic entered in the App , and the normative model that is selected.
 They are calculated based on a regression model derived from a normative study.
 You can select to use the US or Japan adjusted z-score calculation during the setup process.